iRobotEducation/root-docs/README.md

 <summary><b>How can I reset my Root® coding robot?</b></summary>

 Regular Reset:
-To regularly turn off your Root® coding robot and/or force a disconnection of the Bluetooth® Low Energy connection:
+To regularly turn off your Root® coding robot and/or force a disconnection of the Bluetooth® Low Energy[^2] connection:
 - Power your Root® coding robot off by pressing and holding the robot’s yellow button (otherwise referred to as its “nose”) for three seconds until its LED lights turn off.
 - Wait for about 10 seconds to allow the robot to fully shut down.
 - Power your Root® coding robot back on by pressing and holding the robot’s yellow button (otherwise referred to as its “nose”) for three seconds until its LED lights turn on.